shivanithorve01/DSA/README.md

 10.Minimum no of jumps to reach an end of an array :
 	Approach 1 = DP Approach
 	Best Approach = Greedy Approach
+11.Minimize the maximum difference between the heights :
+	Approach = Brute Force Recursion
+	Best Approach = Greedy Algorithm
+12.Two repeating elements in an array
+	Best Approach = Using auxillary array to store count of repeated elements 13.Duplicates in an array :
+	Best Approach = HashMap